-The School of Education, in support of the mission of Campbellsville University, prepares teachers for their respective fields in society by providing an academic infrastructure based on scholarship, service and Christian leadership.
-The primary aim of the program is to advance scholars who are competent, caring and qualified educators, who can positively impact student learning and who are committed to life-long learning in a global society.
+The School of Education, in support of the mission of Campbellsville University, prepares teachers for their respective fields in society by providing an academic infrastructure based on scholarship, service, and Christian leadership.
+The primary aim of the program is to advance scholars who are competent, caring, and qualified educators, who can positively impact student learning and who are committed to life-long learning in a global society.

-The educator preparation program strives to achieve this mission globally by
+The educator preparation program strives to achieve this mission globally by:

 preparing educators who demonstrate the knowledge, skills and dispositions to plan, implement and evaluate instruction through information technology,